Chapter 7: The Thread Never Broke

 The thread never broke.

 In every generation from Christ to present, a remnant kept the seventh-day Sabbath.
-Sometimes publicly, often hidden.
-Sometimes in large communities, often in scattered families.
-Sometimes with clear documentation, often with only traces in the records of their persecutors.
+Their worship was sometimes public, often hidden.
+Their communities were sometimes large, often scattered families.
+Their documentation was sometimes clear, often only traces in the records of their persecutors.

 They existed.
 They preserved the truth.
 They paid for it with their lives.
 And their testimony proves that what God establishes, man cannot destroy.

-This isn't tradition accepted on faith.
-This is tradition verified by hostile witnesses.
+This is tradition verified by hostile witnesses, not accepted on faith.
 The Roman Catholic Church documented who they persecuted and why.
 Inquisition records name the beliefs they were stamping out.
-When your persecutor writes down exactly what they're killing you for, that's external verification, different from secret teachings passed through initiates that can't be independently confirmed.
+When your persecutor writes down exactly what they’re killing you for, that’s external verification.
 The evidence for these communities comes largely from those who destroyed them.

 The Narrow Path Through History